 Once you’ve maxed out your IRAs and 401(k)s, consider taxable accounts for the most tax-efficient investments in your mix.
 Talk to your wealth manager or financial advisor about index and buy-and-hold equity funds that trade infrequently and generate few capital gains distributions.

+Retirement wealth depends on your income minus your expenses, which can be tricky.
 Everyone’s retirement expenses are different which is why online calculators and retirement income predictors can be misleading.
-Generally the calculators and assessment tools assume you are going to spend the same amount each year of retirement, adjusted annually for inflation.
+Generally, the calculators and assessment tools assume you are going to spend the same amount each year of retirement, adjusted annually for inflation.
 The reality of spending is that it often decreases with retirement, though.
-When working through your retirement budget, make a distinction between your projected discretionary and non-discretionary spend and seek help from a professional wealth managers or financial advisor, as needed.
+When working through your retirement budget, make a distinction between your projected discretionary and non-discretionary spend and seek help from a professional wealth manager or financial advisor, as needed.

 If you enjoy your career, consider working longer as your finances will benefit in the long-run.
 You will save more money for your retirement nest egg, not to mention you will get more money from your Social Security if you wait to retire as your payouts are based on your highest years of earning.
 For example, while you are eligible to claim benefits as early as age 62, your monthly check could be nearly twice as much if you wait until you’re age 70.